CORONAVIRUS JOB RETENTION SCHEME

 Whatever pensionable pay the employee has in the pay period.

 What happens if employees are off sick?

-AE legislation requires Statutory Sick Pay (SSP) to be treated as part of qualifying earnings, or as part of basic pay under set 1, 2 or 3 certification.
-These rules apply to both AE schemes and qualifying workplace pension schemes (QWPSs) using contractual enrolment.
+Automatic enrolment legislation requires Statutory Sick Pay (SSP) to be treated as part of qualifying earnings, or as part of basic pay under set 1, 2 or 3 certification.
+These rules apply to both automatic enrolment schemes and qualifying schemes using contractual enrolment.
 Employers will need to continue deducting contributions from the members’ salaries.
-SSP is part of the qualifying earning rules for AE.

 If an employee decides to stop making contributions given the reduction in wage, should the employer still pay in?

 For contract-based schemes, unless a contractual obligation exists within the employee’s contract of employment, the employer is not obliged to pay if the employee ceases payments, but can choose to maintain their payments.